vevalabs/docs/content/en/concepts/property-based-testing.md

 A comprensive list of property based testing frameworks for software verification can be found [here](https://github.com/jmid/pbt-frameworks).
 Notably tools [QuickCheck](https://github.com/nick8325/quickcheck) for Haskell, [Hypothesis](https://github.com/HypothesisWorks/hypothesis) for Python, and [RapidCheck](https://github.com/emil-e/rapidcheck/) for C++ programs come with a number of different features.

+Besides property-based testing for digital electronics has been in use for decades.
+Early in 2000s the industry developed PSL (Property Specification Language) and SVA (SystemVerilog Assertions) as an important component of electronic design tools.

-VevaLabs framework has been differentiated from these tools by its first-class support for real-time systems and properties designed and developed after years of research in the field.
+VevaLabs framework has been differentiated from these tools by its first-class support for real-time systems and properties designed and developed with a modern twist after years of research in the field.